jong9188/nucamp/module-one/assignment.md

 Layout and styling at this moment does not matter.

 Name your file with your name only and adding .html at the end (i.e., david.html)

+BONUS:
+- add at least 1 ID
+- add at least 2 classes